google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 ### If dependencies are loaded as AMD packages

-If your non-webpack code doesn't expose dependencies into `window`, things are more complicated.
+If your non-webpack code doesn’t expose dependencies into `window`, things are more complicated.
 However, you can still avoid loading the same code twice if the non-webpack code consumes these dependencies as [AMD packages](http://requirejs.org/docs/whyamd.html#amd).